 The DREAM Act provides a wonderful opportunity for certain non-citizen children to attend school and qualify for financial aid.
 If you do not have legal status, live in California, and are in need of financial assistance in order to attend a college or university, you should highly consider applying for assistance under the DREAM Act.

-The experienced Los Angeles immigration lawyers at the Law Offices of Joshua L. Goldstein, P.C. can help you to understand the application process and file your application in a timely and accurate manner.
+The experienced immigration lawyer in Los Angeless at the Goldstein Immigration Lawyers can help you to understand the application process and file your application in a timely and accurate manner.
 To improve your chances of your application being approved and to learn more about the process, contact our law offices today for a legal consultation.